 Mathilde Bonazzi, Mythologies d’un style: les Éditions de Minuit, Geneva, La Baconnière, 216 pp., provides a historical, sociological, and semiological analysis of the myths surrounding publishing house Éditions de Minuit, an analysis at once meticulous and highly enjoyable to read.
 According to Bonazzi, the vague but tenacious notion of a style Minuit is a myth, one whose genesis and forms she here—inspired as much by Pierre Bourdieu as by Roland Barthes—traces and lays bare.
 Responsibility for this myth is attributed to editor Jérôme Lindon and to Alain Robbe-Grillet, in their deliberate attempts at marketing and branding; but also to journalists and academics who have forged, perpetuated, and occasionally contested stereotypes attached to the publishing house and its authors.
 In one of the parts of the book most relevant to this section, Bonazzi considers how criticism has cycled through and sometimes conflated metaphors of impassibility, minimalism, and ludisme to get to grips with the Minuit writers who came to prominence in the 1980s (e.g., Jean Echenoz, Christian Oster, Marie Redonnet, and Jean-Philippe Toussaint).
 Drawing on Bourdieu, she outlines the ways in which the symbolic capital accumulated by the publishing house led to the establishment and repetition of certain schemas of reception for readers and critics.
 She also demystifies the metaphor of the famille Minuit, and considers the metonymic slippages at play in the notion of a style that loosely associates the Minuit book as physical object, its editors and their exigence, the publishing house, its authors, their lifestyles, and their works’ textual style.
 But Bonazzi’s book does not restrict its ambitions to demythologization; indeed, part of the impetus for exorcizing the myth of the style Minuit is to make room for closer attention to the literary style of individual authors, an attention she herself pays in the book’s final parts through insightful close readings focused on syntax, punctuation, and rhythm that highlight the diverse aesthetic and political stakes at play in the construction of the individual sentence in works by Éric Chevillard, Éric Laurrent, and Laurent Mauvignier (the book also contains interviews with all of these authors).

 Isabelle Favre, Guerre et paix: figures du conflt dans les littératures et films francophones, Presses Universitaires de Limoges, 192 pp., which explores ideas and representations of conflict in the word’s broadest sense, contains three chapters relevant to this section.
 The first examines resonances between Marie NDiaye’s Trois femmes puissantes (2009) and the film she co-wrote with Claire Denis, White Material (2010), with a focus on their treatment of race and of children as well as notions of vulnerability.
 Another chapter focuses on Linda Lê’s Calomnies (1993), analyses its representation of schizophrenia with reference to Félix Guattari, Gilles Deleuze, and R. D. Laing, and considers the ways in which this psychic conflict is bound up with memories of Vietnam, of migration, and of family conflict.
-The final chapter focuses on Patrick Declercq’s illness narrative Socate dans la nuit (2008), discusses conflicts between patient and medical institutions in the novel, considers conflicting notions of autobiography and autofiction, and explores the work’s use of humour and textual rifts.
+The final chapter focuses on Patrick Declercq’s illness narrative Socrate dans la nuit (2008), discusses conflicts between patient and medical institutions in the novel, considers conflicting notions of autobiography and autofiction, and explores the work’s use of humour and textual rifts.